tombrereton/umami-azure/README.md

 You can use any random string for the password and hash salt but you can also use the following: https://bitwarden.com/password-generator/

-# Different Location
+# :earth_asia: Different Location

-You can change the location to somewhere closer using values from the `Name` column from the following command.
+You can change the location in the `az deployment` command to somewhere closer.
+Run the following command and use one of the values from the `Name` column.

 ```sh
 az account list-locations -o table
 ```

-# Important
+#  :exclamation: Important
 We are using Azure Container Apps (ACA) to host Umami.
-ACA are serverless container which down to 0 (saving you money), but this also means they are slow to load the first time if they have been inactive for a while.
-So if it's taking a while to load, don't panic :) Give it 10-20 seconds to spin up and you can sign in.
+ACA are serverless containers which scale down to 0 (saving you money), but this also means they are slow to load the first time if they have been inactive for a while.
+So if it's taking a while to load, don't panic :smile: Give it 10-20 seconds to spin up and you can sign in.

 # Set Up Umami
 Follow the [official Umami documentation](https://umami.is/docs/login) from the `Login` stage!